AriFordsham/GHCWiki/building/preparation/windows.md

 ```

-to see if you are have the 64-bit MinGW-w64 version of `curl` installed, check if the beginning of the output of `curl --version` is
+To see if you are have the 64-bit MinGW-w64 version of `curl` installed, check if the beginning of the output of `curl --version` is

 ```wiki
 curl <version-number> (x86_64-w64-mingw32)